timotk/timotk.github.io/content/posts/enforce-validate-llm-output-pydantic.md

 }
 ```

-When we parse this result, Pydantic will validate the values for the `difficulty` field.
-Clearly, `Unknown` does not match one of the values specified in the Literal type we have defined, so we get the following error:
+When we parse this result, Pydantic will validate the values for the `difficulty` field. `Unknown` does not match one of the values specified in the Literal type we have defined.
+So we get the following error:

 ```python
 validated_response = ThoughtAnswerResponse.model_validate_json(response)